What I've learned from growing dozens of Venus Fly Traps.

 Small plants must be fed small food or the trap won't be able to close properly and will rot.
 The smallest insects easily found are gnats (commonly visibly swarming over lawns at sunset) and fruit flies (usually found in trash containers with rotting fruit.
 Small ants may also be used.
 Regular flies, for larger traps, are easiest to capture in the early morning when the cold air slows them down.
 Although tradition states that sugar or honey is good to attract them, what they actually prefer is a warm compost pile.
 A pile a rotting grass clipping will draw them like... well, flies.
 Lady bug larva are also a good mid-size food.
 Look for them anywhere you find large infestations of aphids.
 The largest traps may be able to accommodate two or three flies if a properly-sized, soft-bodied insect can't be found.

 Each plant is in a 6x6x6-inch Tupperware container filled with a fifty-fifty mix of peat moss and vermiculite.
 The containers sit in trays that hold an inch of water.
+(This has been changed to the occassional bottom-watering technique and I've greatly reduced the number of lost plants.)
 (For details about using artificial lighting for growing plants, please see my FLUORESCENT PLANT LIGHTING page.)
 I currently have seven plants, six of which are show.

 From right to left: